Namkyeong/AMOLE/README.md

         <img src="https://img.shields.io/badge/CIKM'24-brightgreen" /></a>
 </p>

-The official source code for [**Molecule Language Model with Augmented Pairs and Expertise Transfer**](https://arxiv.org/abs/2407.09043), accepted at CIKM 2024.
+The official source code for [**Vision Language Model is NOT All You Need: Augmentation Strategies for Molecule Language Model**](https://arxiv.org/abs/2407.09043), accepted at CIKM 2024.

 ## Overview